Eteleeb/IBSeq/README.md

-IBSeq2
+IBSeq
 ======

-Island-Based Approach for Differential Expression Analysis
+An Island-Based Approach for Differential Expression Analysis